murray-phn/help.phnexchange/src/members.md

       2. If you do not have a Microsoft account:
          1. Enter your details into the `Sign in with existing email` form.
          2. Click the `SIGN IN` button.
+         4. A code will be sent to your e-mail, check the email and enter the code as required (two-factor authentication).
          3. Success!
 You have finished **Sign In to the PHN Exchange**.

 ## Resending confirmation email